KafuiG/CMU_Coursework/CritiquebyDesign.md

   - "Change this to an area chart."

  **Reflection and takeaway**
 I learned that people who were more familiar with energy research (i.e., experts) tended to understand the information being conveyed in the visualization very easily, and as a result, did not pay much attention to other details.
 Less informed audiences needed to rely on the details to understand the information being communicated in the chart.
 As such, these audiences made more helpful recommendations about improving the visualization than their expert counterparts.
+Taking this in to consideration _one_ sought to create avisualizations for a non-technical to understand.

 ## Step 5: build your solution
+Using Flourish to I tried to visualize the data using different charts, including the ones suggested when I tested my solution.
+However, given flourishes limitations it was difficult to show the distinction between the actual and projected data.
+The projected line chart showed the best distinction.
+Because projected values in Flourish need to be shown in a different column it created a lot of redundant words when I created a legend.
+The other option was to visualize define the lines using titles directly following the lines as you see below.
+However, this caused the actual amounts to also be labelled.
+Considering these unfavorable options, I went with the label.
+Another issue that was raised in the critique of my redesign was the color scheme.
+In my final solution I used the https://coolors.co/palettes/trending website to generate a purple color palate.
+I went with varying shades of purple instead of the original colors because it gave information a neutral tone.
+Depending on the audience the best-case projection might not be favorable.
+For example, an energy investor the best-case scenario is more favorable because it presents an opportunity for profit.
+However, the energy minister of Ethiopia might not see this as favorable if the country does not have enough supply to meet demand.
+I could not scale the y-axis as an interviewee suggested because this data was scrapped from the visuals.
+I also included a an engaging title and subtitle to give more information to the audience without crowding the visuals.
+Lastly, the y-axis title was changed and positioned in a more readable orientation.
+While the x-axis did not need a title because it clear shows that it captures the years.
+The orientation for this was also changed slightly to improve readability.
 <div class="flourish-embed flourish-chart" data-src="visualisation/8639614"><script src="https://public.flourish.studio/resources/embed.js"></script></div>